 Avoid close contact with others who are sick.

 Keep your distance from those who have a cold or flu.
 And, if you’re sick, keep your distance from others to protect them from getting sick, too.
 Simply stay home from work, school or errands when you are sick.
 Resting at home will help you recover from illness faster.

 Practice other good health habits.

 Strengthen your body and immune system by getting plenty of sleep, being physically active, managing your stress level, drinking plenty of fluids and eating nutritious food.
 A strong immune system can more effectively combat germs.

 According to the Centers for Disease Control and Prevention, flu vaccinations are the single best way to prevent the seasonal flu.
-For more information about available vaccinations or to schedule a vaccination appointment at IASIS Healthcare Multi Specialty Care Clinic, please contact us.
+For more information about available vaccinations or to schedule a vaccination appointment at The Steward Center for Sports Medicine and Community Health, please contact us.